-There are a few different factors that can cause problem in Arizona, the most common of these factors being:
+There are a few different factors that can cause a problem in Arizona, the most common of these factors being:

 Because of the hot, arid conditions in Arizona, foundation problems are not uncommon.
 One of the biggest foundation problems is foundation settlement or sinking.
 This occurs when the foundation of the home sinks as a result of changes in the moisture content of the soil, soil shrinkage, or other factors.
 Shifting foundations are also common.
 If you have a shifting foundation, it may lead to bowing or leaning foundation.
 Foundation cracks often accompany shifting or settling foundations, leading to various other problems, such as pest infestation, or water problems.
 Symptoms of a foundation problem in your home include:

 No matter what type of foundation problem you are suffering from, there is likely a reliable and effective solution.
 For settling foundations, the best solution is to install helical piers or steel push piers.
-These foundation piers anchor into the load bearing soils deep underground, to support the structure and lift the sinking foundation.
+These foundation piers anchor into the load-bearing soils deep underground, to support the structure and lift the sinking foundation.
 This stabilizes the foundation and closes any cracks that may have formed.

 If you have a basement, shifting foundations can lead to bowing or leaning foundation walls.
 To pull the walls back into place, plate anchors can be installed.
 These devices are installed in the ground adjacent to the bowing wall and attached using a metal rod and a plate that apply pressure to pull the wall back into place.
-My Foundation Repairs is proud to serve the following cities in the state of Arizona, including the rest of the state.